 Oregon Stroke Center

 One out of five people in the U.S. will suffer a stroke in their lifetime, two-thirds of whom will experience disability.
-The Oregon Stroke Center’s renowned mobile team offers 24-hour emergency stroke care for Oregonians.
+The Oregon Stroke Center at OHSU’s renowned mobile team offers 24-hour emergency stroke care for Oregonians.

 A national leader in stroke care and research, the Oregon Stroke Center serves the needs of people who have suffered a stroke or who are at risk of stroke.
 The center’s physicians, nurses and researchers provide comprehensive diagnostic and treatment services, run nationally recognized clinical and laboratory research programs, and offer educational outreach to stroke patients, their families, health care professionals and the public.